-Donate or Get Involved
+Donate or Volunteer

-You may be interested in joining our Suicide Crisis team, supporting clients on a one to one basis.
-You need to have undertaken at least level 3 counselling skills training for these positions.
-Currently all but one of our team is a fully-qualified BACP-accredited counsellor.
-You will also need to be prepared to undertake further training specifically to support clients who are at risk of suicide.
+We sometimes have vacancies for volunteers to be members of the Suicide Crisis team, supporting clients on a one to one basis.
+You need at least level 3 counselling skills for these voluntary roles.
+Currently all but one of our team are fully qualified BACP-accredited counsellors.
+You’ll also need to be prepared to undertake further training specifically to support clients who are at risk of suicide.

 Within our charity we have a number of clinical advisers, including an advising psychiatrist and the former co-clinical lead of an NHS psychological therapies service.
 We are hugely grateful to them for the wonderful and speedy advice which they provide.
 It may be that you feel you could contribute as an adviser.